TreeFrogTinkerer/my-quake-shakes/README.md

+# To Do Before Next Release to Main
+- [ ] Consider adding GeoJSON output to use on a map in Home Assistant in addition to calendar method
+- [ ] Consider that if the script is interupted events will be written but it will run again as the final date isn't written until the end
+- [ ] Add Windows Support
+  - [ ] Files are written but received a child process error when running
+  - [ ] Add FTP command to run.ps1
+  - [ ] Add suspend command option
+  - [ ] Document non-API kick off
+  - [ ] Windows on demand only

 # My Quake Shakes Introduction

 The Earth is ALWAYS moving even if we as humans don't notice it - most of the time.
 In general the movement we notice are bigger earthquakes anything from a small rattle in the building to much more destructive events.